 XFX is one of the best performance graphics cards that we'll be reviewing in this price range.
-It has the same amount of RAM as the 1030, but it has a faster clock, and its other components give it a major performance boost.
+It has the same amount of V-RAM as the GT 1030 above, but it has a faster clock, and its other components give it a major performance boost.

-It uses AMD's App Accelerator software to give it a little more speed despite its cheap price, and it also has AMD TrueAudio, and AMD Crimson installed in it.
-Those software features improve its overall gaming performance to rival that of a much more expensive Nvidia graphics card.
+It uses AMD's App Accelerator software to give it a little more speed despite its cheap price, and it also comes with AMD TrueAudio and AMD Crimson installed.
+These software features improve its overall gaming performance to rival that of a much more expensive Nvidia graphics card.

 This one is great for people who are just now getting into gaming on PC systems, and it's a solid secondary GPU for advanced gamers.
 The only issue that we have with it is that the fans are quite loud.
-They work really well, but they can be annoying if you're not playing a noise-cancelling headset on.
+They work really well, but they can be annoying if you're not playing with a noise-cancelling headset.

 3. MSI Gaming GeForce GT 710